New York City Prohibits Discrimination Based on Height and Weight

 Employees can file a complaint with the New York City Commission on Human Rights or file a lawsuit in New York State Supreme Court.
 Employers may be liable for compensatory and punitive damages, reasonable attorney’s fees and court costs, and injunctive relief if found liable.

 Next Steps for Employers

-Employers should update their anti-discrimination policies and employee handbooks to comply with the new law.
-In addition, supervisors, managers, and human resources staff should be informed of the forthcoming change in law and given appropriate training.
+Employers should immediately update their anti-discrimination policies and employee handbooks to comply with the new law.
+In addition, supervisors, managers, and human resources staff should be informed of the change in law and given appropriate training.
 Further, employers considering using height or weight as one of the criteria in an employment action should consult an attorney for specific advice on protecting themselves from potential liability.
 Please do not hesitate to contact us if you have any questions regarding these changes or need assistance reviewing and updating your employment policies and handbook.